BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 01/06/2019
 ---
 It's June!
 This day was really good.
 We had a good time here (in Silesia).
 I have seen and have had a short conversation with many members of my family and I am generally happy that I am here :)

+02/06/2019
+---
+Another wonderful day :) We were in the church and it was blessing time!
+Today we also drove back to our eastern side of Poland.
+Thank God we arrived without any problems.

+03/06/2019
+---
+Today I had to work overhours.
+This is because tomorrow we have key users training and someone (me) had to prepare system. 😎

+04/06/2019
+---
+It was another great day.
+It's very hot in Poland - it looks like the summer has come to us :).
+That's good!
+I can't wait to get back to my hometown and sunbathe.

+05/06/2019
+---
+Today I had a periodic conversation with my boss.
+It's really useful to have this talk at least once a year.
+In the evening I went out with friends and had a pleasant evening.

+06/06/2019
+---
+Finally in hometown ... ;) I want to enjoy the weather outside!!
+Today with my roommate (we're renting a room for our friend) I ran 3km.
+The pace on last kilometer was my best in 2019!💪💪

+07/06/2019
+---
+Today I realized that I have a lot of work on my studies - 2 individual projects, 1 group project and 1 math exam.
+The last one will probably take most of my time and energy.
+I really want to create interesting projects, but because I don't have time I'm afraid it will be medium.

+08/06/2019
+---
+It was a very productive day!
+I was studying math and doing project for studies in react native.
+In the evening I went out for a bike with my cousin.
+The weather outside is great!
+I really love and appreciate days like this!
+Thanks GOD for that!!!😊😊